aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-03-typescript-source-maps.md

---- cson
+---
   title: "Using Source Maps with TypeScript"
   metaTitle: "Using Source Maps with TypeScript"
   description: "Another quick look at what you can do with TypeScript"
   revised: "2012-10-03"
   date: "2012-10-03"
-tags: ["typescript","debugging","web"]
+  tags:
+    - "typescript"
+    - "debugging"
+    - "web"
   migrated: "true"
-urls: ["/web/typescript-source-maps"]
+  urls:
+    - "/web/typescript-source-maps"
-summary: """
+  summary: ""

-"""
 ---
 Have you heard of [Source Maps](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/)?
 Source Maps are an idea that has come out of Mozilla for addressing the debugging issues that are raised by *-to-JavaScript compilers and JavaScript minifiers, the problem is that when you use these you ultimately aren't debugging what you wrote.